dpiponi/Bine/README.md

 Goals
 -----
 I have a number of goals.
 One is to resurrect the first compiler I ever worked with.
 It's [here](http://www.bighole.nl/pub/mirror/homepage.ntlworld.com/kryten_droid/Acorn/Atom/pp/pp_spl_compiler.htm).
 Another goal is to have a look at some of the alternative languages that you could get for the Beeb.
 Comal already runs.
 I think Lisp does.
 Having some issues with OS errors in the various Forths available.
+And one major goal is to get BCPL, a predecessor of C, up and running.

 I don't intend to do graphics, sound or anything like that.